labjack/windows_example_installer/README.md

 ## Known Issues

 - The uninstaller does not delete itself when run as part of the installer (from within `Function .onInit`).
+This is generally not a problem because the installer will be executed immediately after (unless the user aborts installation).